pdf-association/arlington-pdf-model/TestGrammar/README.md

 ## Coding Conventions

-* platform independent C++17 with STL and minimal other dependencies (_no Boost please!_)
+* platform independent C++17 with STL and no other dependencies except for a PDF SDK (_no Boost please!_)
 * no tabs.
 4 space indents
-* `std::wstring` needs to be used for many things (such as PDF names and strings from PDF files) - don't assume PDF content is always ASCII or UTF-8!
+* `std::wstring` needs to be used for many things (such as PDF names and strings from PDF files) - _don't assume PDF content is always ASCII or UTF-8_!
-* can safely assume Arlington TSV data is all ASCII/UTF-8
+* can safely assume all Arlington TSV data is all ASCII/UTF-8 so can used `std::string`
 * liberal comments with code readability ahead of efficiency and performance
 * classes and methods use Doxygen-style `/// @` comments (as supported by Visual Studio IDE)
 * `/// @todo` are to-do comments